1 |

 that the ritual and other symbols did not reflect the same

-adherents of such ideologies did thus in the course of history
+The adherents of such ideologies did thus, in the course of history, become

-become more and more sidetracked into a completely meaningless
+more and more sidetracked into a completely meaningless observance of a

-religious organization or temple society they belonged to
+temple society they belonged to led to decay more than once.

-were developed in the past for the sole purpose of
+New denominational doctrines were developed in the past for the sole

 ritualism and a fusty religious hierarchy had lost all contact.